This page is also available as a tri-fold brochure (PDF) for printing and distribution.

 IANDS provides

-IANDS is here to help support individual service members, rehab facilities, VA, and military hospitals.
+IANDS is here to help support individual service members, rehab facilities, and VA and military hospitals.

 We have developed an educational program for the military environment.
-Col. Corcoran will come to your facility and present a lecture and program to give you basic knowledge about identifying and supporting service members who have had Near-Death Experiences (NDE).
-She will provide you with a lecture so you can continue training providers and assist with other resources.
-This would qualify for continuing education credits for all disciplines.
-She will also be available to help these facilities on a continuing basis until they are able to educate their own experts.
+An IANDS representative can come to your facility and present a lecture and program to give you basic knowledge about identifying and supporting service members who have had an NDE.
+The presenter can provide you with materials so you can continue training providers and assist with other resources.
+This event could qualify for continuing education credits for many disciplines.
+The representative could also be available to help these facilities on a continuing basis until they are able to educate their own experts.
 There are many opportunities for research in this field, and we would be happy to assist if you have people interested.

 JUST CALL — we are here to assist you.
 Thank you for serving!